ediamin/css-class-manager/readme.txt

 == Frequently Asked Questions ==

+= Where can I find the JavaScript and CSS non-compiled source files? =

+Please checkout the [GitHub repository](https://github.com/ediamin/css-class-manager) of this plugin to see the sources.

 = How to open the manager modal? =

 Under the Additional CSS Class(es) control, you will see a link says Open Class Manager.
 Click on that to open the CSS Class Manager preferences modal.